tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/Demo 使用/GME 房间管理功能接_intl_en.md

 ### Playback device management

-This API (EnableAudioPlayDevice) is used to enable/disable audio playback device for a user while not affecting audio downstreaming.
+This API (EnableAudioPlayDevice) is used to enable/disable the audio playback device for a user but will not affect audio downstreaming.

 #### Function prototype